-Whether or not Asaram Bapu is guilty or a victim of vilification I do not know, but surely his case has been going on in the courts from the last 2years without any conclusive evidence even after our enthusiastic media picked up his files before the courts did but today we easily see him as a bogus baba who, disguised in his Karmic attributes secretly sought and exploited carnal favours from his bewildered bhakts.
+Whether or not Asaram Bapu is guilty or a victim of vilification I do not know, but the fact that his case has been ongoing in the courts from the last 2years without any conclusive evidence even after our enthusiastic media picked up his files before the courts did, is telling of the haste of our media, today we easily see him as a bogus baba who, disguised in his Karmic attributes secretly sought and exploited carnal favours from his bewildered bhakts.

-Asaram Bapu claims that he is not guilty and that he is made to pay a price for voicing out against the Gandhis, but in today’s world where the loudest loathe becomes truth we tend to believe everything instantly at face value in the current context of a dissipated scenario that surrounds us, where if you spoke for him you are branded a right winger and if you spoke against him you are a leftist but in all this furore of the left vs the right is there really any scope for a rationale debate?
+Asaram Bapu claims that he is not guilty and that he is made to pay a price for voicing out against the Gandhis, but in today’s world where the loudest loathe becomes truth we tend to believe everything instantly at face value, in the current context of a dissipated scenario that surrounds us, where if you spoke for him you are branded a right winger and if you spoke against him you are a left liberal but in all this furore of the Left vs the Right is there really any scope for a rationale debate?

-The words Bapu and all this fuss about ashrams takes me back in time but will we ever dare introspect the truth behind our tall legacies or lie gacies of hypocrisies?
+The words Bapu and all this fuss about ashrams is routine TRP business but will we ever dare introspect the truth behind our tall legacies or lie gacies of our political saints?

 In India and elsewhere the very term ‘Gandhiji’ is seen as synonymous with honesty and truthfulness, a portrait of the Mahatma is always hung in all police stations, legal and educational institutions, in fact a whole nation is taught early in life to inculcate and exude the Gandhian way of non-violence and truthfulness, he is still the star in all our freedom struggle commemorations and our academics.

-In that very spirit of Gandhiji to seek truth and divulge some rationale objective views in order to understand the father of our nation I delved deep and read his biographies, scanned many journals and read various bits and bytes about the Mahatma, who with his penchant for experiments be it with life or non-violence, vegetarianism, truth or with celibacy itself Gandhiji comes out as a split personality to me.
+In that very spirit of Gandhiji to seek truth and divulge some rationale objective views, in order to understand the father of our nation, I dug up a little and read his biographies, scanned many journals and read various bits and bytes about the Mahatma, who with his penchant for experiments be it with life or non-violence, vegetarianism, truth or with celibacy itself Gandhiji comes out as a split personality to me.

-We have all read about Gandhi for his ideals, for his Ahimsa or non-violence but what we did not know was that it was the same Ahimsavaadi who pledged to become a recruiting agent and rain Indian soldiers upon the British royal empire acknowledging their sovereignty over us in bargain for a little triumph card of goodwill and was instrumental in extending our unconditional support to the British masters during the World War where at least 2lakh Indian soldiers died in the bloody battlefield.
+We have all read about Gandhi for his ideals, for his Ahimsa or non-violence but what we did not know was that it was the same Ahimsavaadi who pledged to become a recruiting agent and rained Indian soldiers upon the British royal empire, acknowledging their sovereignty over us in bargain for a little triumph card of goodwill to seek Independance.
+He was instrumental in extending our unconditional support to the British masters during the World War where at least 2lakh Indian soldiers died in the bloody battlefield.

-In his ‘experiments of truth’ he writes that he regrets not being by his ailing father’s side because of his intense carnal desires to be with Kasturba that night when his father breathed his last, he later tries diets that reduces such desires, he advocates to practice celibacy even while he is married to Kasturba but strangely after her death he sets newer goals and admits in his writing that he is experimenting with young girls by sleeping naked with them to arrest his carnal desires.
+In his own book ‘My Experiments with truth’ he writes that he regrets for not having been by the side of his ailing father because of his intense carnal desires to be with Kasturba that night when his father breathed his last!
+He later tries diets that reduces such desires, he advocates to practice celibacy even while he is married to Kasturba but strangely after her death he sets newer goals and admits in his writing that he is experimenting with young girls by sleeping naked with them to arrest his carnal desires.

 Abha and Manuben the two grandnieces who were regarded as Gandhi’s walking sticks to whom Gandhiji often clung to in all his freedom marches, were in reality guinea pigs or course material for his self-proclaimed experiments of Bramacharya.
 He writes about bathing together with his secretary’s attractive sister Sushila Naayar and claims that he shut his eyes while she bathed and also talks about sleeping with women of his ashram who often vied with each other for this bedside honorarium.